Frequently Asked Questions

 - Payment of $50 materials fee which covers the costs of development and a course binder

 Time commitment?
 Besides in-class time, expect to spend two to three hours per week entering data into your Life Ledger, completing worksheets and other homework assignments.
+The rest depends on your individual situation and what you need to do there to organize, update or implement.
 You have an option to explore resource articles and videos to reinforce classroom learning, and to share with your family.
 Practicing any new approaches over time is essential to learning.

 Can I access the course content online?
 Yes.
 Taking the course in person offers a richer experience, but content can be self-guided as well.
-Downloads will be posted on the Caring Connections website where you can access the Financial Security Binder and the Life Ledger for independent use.
+Downloads will be posted on www.riderwoodlife.com/caring-connections where you can access the Financial Security Binder and the Life Ledger for independent use.

 Downloadable Documents for Financial Security Class: